xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-ong-swee-sin-en.md

 **What are the most important considerations in system architecture design?**

 > Higher adaptability and better code maintainability.
-We don’t build a 'once and for all' system, new features and changes are required following clients’ requests.
+We donâ€™t build a 'once and for all' system, new features and changes are required following clientsâ€™ requests.
 Higher adaptability makes these easier to achieve as the software architecture creates a clear separation in areas of concern.
 Better code maintainability is important especially when the codes are to be maintained by different developers.
-With a visible and known structure of the code, it’s easier to extend the software or find bugs and anomalies.
+With a visible and known structure of the code, itâ€™s easier to extend the software or find bugs and anomalies.
 Better code maintainability can also achieve higher productivity at the same time.

 **What are the challenges that a developer would face in her job?**